Skip to main content

 • Colonia Areas: This dataset consists of unincorporated low-income communities lacking infrastructure in the state of Arizona, California, New Mexico, or Texas within 150 miles of the U.S.-Mexico border.
 These communities were in existence and generally recognized as a “colonia” prior to 1990.

 • Enforceable Commitments: This dataset contains the service areas of legally enforceable obligations made by federal, state, or local agencies, utilizing Federal Funds, to provide broadband service with speeds of at least 100 megabits per second (Mbps) downstream and 20 (Mbps) upstream.
-The current dataset is dated February 20, 2024, and includes areas awarded by the following agencies and programs:
+Areas are removed from this dataset as USDA is alerted by cooperating Agencies that an award is in default or is no longer being serviced by another Federal program.
+The current dataset is dated April 24, 2024, and includes areas awarded by the following agencies and programs:

 • Federal Communications Commission (FCC)